riccardomarin/NICP/README.md

 ./install.sh
   ```

-4) You need to download the smplh model and place it in the ``support_data`` folder.
+4) You need to download the SMPL+H model: go to this link: https://mano.is.tue.mpg.de/download.php, register an account, and download the Extended SMPL+H model.
+Then, place it in the ``support_data`` folder.
 The correct file structure is:
 ```
 support_data
   |__ body_models